eclipse-edc/Connector/docs/developer/decision-records/2022-06-28-entities-timestamp/README.md

 An entity represents any singular, identifiable and separate business object inside an application.

-The decision based on the definition explained above is to add a timestamp to the EDC entities in their state of creation.
+The decision based on the definition explained above is to add a timestamp to the EDC entities identifying their creation.
 These Entities are `ContractAgreement`, `ContractDefinition`, `PolicyDefinition`, and `Asset`.
-The classes `ContractNegotiation` and `TransferProcess` have it already added. timestamp.
+The `ContractNegotiation` and `TransferProcess` entities have it already.

 ## Rationale

-The idea of this change is to add helpful information to the metadata of these business objects, giving for example the possibility of searching for them based on their date and time of creation.
+The idea of this change is to add helpful information to the metadata of these entities, giving for example the possibility of searching them by the creation timestamp.

 ## Approach

-The classes `Asset` , `ContractDefinition`, `PolicyDefinition` and `ContractAgreement` will contain each one an attribute called `createdTimestamp` of type long and will be valued using the millis() method from the `Clock` service.
+The classes `Asset`, `ContractDefinition`, `PolicyDefinition` and `ContractAgreement` will contain each one a field called `createdTimestamp` whose type will be long and that will be valued using the `millis()` method from the `Clock` service, that represent the current UTC timestamp in milliseconds.

 The SQL schemas related to the entities will also be modified, so that the timestamps can also be stored persistently.

 ### Asset